andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversalPolicy.md

 The goals of this proposal are:

-- allow for setting a custom traversal policy on a **javafx.scene.Parent**
+- allow for setting a custom traversal policy on any **javafx.scene.Parent**
-- simplify development of skins and custom components which include nested Controls
+- simplify development of skins that involve multiple nested Controls
+- allow for custom traversal policies that react to the application state or the information already present in the UI
+- offer easy-to use default policies and easy creation of custom policies for the application developers